reddysachin532/ci-cd-final-project/README.md

-# DevOps Project
+# ci-cd-final-project

-This project demonstrates CI/CD using GitHub Actions and OpenShift.# devops-project
+This project demonstrates CI/CD using GitHub Actions and OpenShift.